 Have you ever felt like you’ve been an expat for too long?
 Or that maybe you’re adapting to life abroad a little too well?
 There are some signs that will clue you in after a certain amount of time.
 What are these things, you ask?
 Here are 15 signs you’ve been an expat in France for too long!

-15 Signs you’ve been an expat in France too long
+15 Signs you’ve been living abroad in France too long

 I’ve been living in France for almost 4 years now and some of these signs are becoming the norm.
 And I hope a few others never do!
 Do any of these sound like you?
 Don’t worry, they’re endearing qualities for the most part. 😉